Population Surveys

-The declining trend in Bathurst and Bluenose-East caribou herds is consistent with declines in migratory tundra caribou herds across North America including the George River and Leaf River herds in Quebec/Labrador as well as some herds in Nunavut and Alaska.
+Many barren-ground caribou herds across the NWT and the North peaked in abundance in the mid-1980s to 1990s and have been declining over the last 30-40 years.
+The declining trend observed in NWT caribou herds is consistent with declines in migratory tundra caribou herds across North America including the George River and Leaf River herds in Quebec/Labrador as well as some herds in Nunavut and Alaska.
+Recent surveys may be showing early signs of recovery in some herds while others are still declining or stable at low numbers.

 Calving ground photo survey